 In June of 1998, he joined Henry S. Miller Commercial’s Farm & Ranch Division to focus on rural and recreational property sales.
 After nearly 5 years with Miller’s Ranch Division, Blake decided to start his own company, Hortenstine Ranch Company, LLC.
 The company was successfully launched in April of 2003.
 In December of 2011, Blake formed a partnership with Cash McWhorter.
 Blake and Cash continue to successfully grow and run the business.

 In 2004, Blake purchased a small property Southeast of Albany in Shackelford County near Ibex.
 The property has Hubbard Creek running through it and land management has been intensive since his ownership began.
 The wildlife has flourished and improving the property has been a favorite pastime.
-Blake currently resides in Dallas with his wife, Brooke, and two boys, Rollins and Hayes.
+Blake currently resides in Dallas and has two boys, Rollins and Hayes.

 Hortenstine Ranch Company can accommodate Buyers and Sellers of ranch properties in the state of Texas and southern Oklahoma with primary focus being properties within a 3 hour radius of the Dallas Fort Worth Metroplex.